jd-apprentice/dotfiles/README.md

 ![Screen](https://user-images.githubusercontent.com/68082746/189459762-ffae4a9f-cd24-426c-be43-f8b13e372d12.png)
 ![Screen2](https://user-images.githubusercontent.com/68082746/189459902-8cce450a-8be7-4e02-b6df-9254bd28a3ce.png)

-## What we are trying to learn about here?

-- The objetive of this section is about learning about saving and re-use the configuration if we change our environment or we want to try a new distribution etc.

 ## I want to use your script myself, can I use it?

 - Yes you can! but there are a lot of personal stuff that i use in my daily basis so is up to you to modify that or use my personal config, I suggest if you want to use my configuration that at least you don't execute the post-install script, you can comment that from the `run.sh` script.